MELScience/blog.melscience.com/en/2015-10-20-our-chemistry-sets-are-now-ready-to-order.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/GkEeB8vSRyY" frameborder="0" allowfullscreen></iframe>

-MEL Science chemistry sets are bundled with a mobile application for iPad, iPhone, Android smartphones and tablets, which kids and parents can use to see 3D models of reagent molecules as if they were right before their very eyes.
+MEL Science chemistry sets are bundled with a <a href="https://melscience.com/en/app/"> mobile application</a> for iPad, iPhone, Android smartphones and tablets, which kids and parents can use to see 3D models of reagent molecules as if they were right before their very eyes.
 To make this experience even more impressive, we use a number of technologies including Google Cardboard, 3D graphics, macro photo and video, gamification.
-Starting today, teens and parents in the United States, United Kingdom and Russia are able to subscribe to MEL Science sets and receive three boxes of incredible experiments, with all the necessary reagents and equipment, every month for a year.
-Add on the two extra sets in the starter kit, and over a year you get 38 chemistry sets for almost 100 experiments that teens and their parents can easily and safely do together at home, to spend time discovering the world of chemistry and learning how everything works.
+Starting today, teens and parents in the United States, United Kingdom and Russia are able to subscribe to MEL Science sets and receive three boxes of <a href="https://melscience.com/en/experiments/"> incredible experiments</a>, with all the necessary reagents and equipment, every month for a year.
+Add on the two extra sets in the <a href="https://melscience.com/en/starterkit/"> starter kit</a>, and over a year you get <a href="https://melscience.com/en/chemistry-sets/"> 38 chemistry sets</a> for almost 100 experiments that teens and their parents can easily and safely do together at home, to spend time discovering the world of chemistry and learning how everything works.
 We welcome your feedback – please let us know what you think of our sets by emailing us at support@melscience.com.

 <br/>